-Step 8 - Install AP Racing CP9449 rear brake caliper
+Step 9 - Install AP Racing CP9450 rear brake caliper

-Verify that you are putting the proper caliper on the correct side of the car.
-The smallest piston should be the first piston in the direction of forward disc rotation.

-- Using a 6mm hex wrench, remove the pad retention bolt from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 12mm socket and the supplied washers (#10.02.00016), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
-Torque to 23lb-ft.
+- Verify that you are putting the proper caliper on the correct side of the car.
+The smallest piston should be the first piston in the direction of forward disc rotation. - Using a 6mm hex wrench, remove the pad retention bolt from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 12mm socket and the supplied washers (#10.02.00016), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
+Torque to 23 lb-ft.

-Step 9 - Install Spiegler Stainless brake line
+Step 10 - Install Spiegler Stainless brake line

 - Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
 Hand-thread the bolt into the inlet port on the caliper.
 Make sure the line does not contact any suspension or driveline components.
-Torque the banjo bolt with a 14mm socket to 14 ft.-lbs. - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
-Handtighten the hard line fitting into the Spiegler line.
-Use the 13mm line wrench and 17mm box wrench to tighten the connection.
+Torque the banjo bolt with a 14mm socket to 18-22 lb-ft. - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
+Hand-tighten the hard line fitting into the Spiegler line.
+Use the 10mm line wrench to tighten the connection.
 Do not overtighten.
 Just make sure the connection is snug and leak free.
 Install retaining clip. - Make sure the brake line is not touching anything, binding, or rubbing.
-If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference and line has enough slack. - If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
+If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference and line has enough slack. - The line should be routed similar to the picture to the right.
+If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
 See brake line packaging for instructions.

-Step 10 - Install brake pads (DO NOT SKIP THIS STEP)
+Step 11 - Install brake pads (DO NOT SKIP THIS STEP)

 - Slide the included AP Racing brake pads into the calipers. - Make sure the pads sit flush or very slightly above the top edge of the disc and do not over hang by a large amount or sit low on the face.
 See picture to the right of properly aligned pads in the caliper. - If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
-Torque to 115 in-lb (13.1 Nm)
+Torque to 115 lb-in (13.1 Nm)

-Step 11 - Repeat steps 3 thru 10 on the other side of the vehicle
+Step 12 - Repeat steps 3 thru 10 on the other side of the vehicle

-Step 12 - Bleed the brake system
+Step 13 - Bleed the brake system